YASARA can accelerate molecular dynamics

 frequency, that is even throttled further down when using high

 performance AVX code (like YASARA does).
-AMD's CPUs are unfortunately
+AMD has recently released the new Ryzen CPUs,

 YASARA uses the industry standard 'open compute language'